Training Requirements for Animal Users

 - Species-specific training modules in CITI (see CITI section for instructions) may be suggested or required by the PI.

-- Investigators who have taken CITI or Tier One training are eligible to take the CITI refresher course when their prior training expires.
+- Investigators who have taken CITI or Tier One training are required to take the CITI refresher course when their prior training expires.

 IMPORTANT!
-Individuals cannot be approved on a PI’s AUP until they have completed their CITI training.
+Individuals cannot be added on a PI’s AUP until they have completed their CITI training and OHSS Risk Assessment.

 Training Requirement for Facility Access